 Is Classical Homeschooling Right for Our Family?

 It is my personal opinion that there is no "chiseled in stone" answer to this question.
 Since homeschooling is such a personal choice, and each child is so different, this is completely up to you!
-Of course, making sure you adhere to the basics of the Classical homeschool education, should you choose to pursue it, is the key.
+Of course, making sure you adhere to the basics of Classical homeschool education, should you choose to pursue it, is the key.
 There are many articles that can provide great tips that you will certainly want to check out in your further research of this style; things you will want to keep in mind if you have chosen this particular homeschool method.

 Classical Homeschool Curriculum